Siphon880gh/devbrain/Game Development - Blender/Shaping - Shapes, Edges, Architectural/Subdivide vs Retopology.md

 ---

-These are two distinct processes in 3D modelin that modify the number of polygons, each serving different purposes:
+These are two distinct processes in 3D modeling that modify the number of polygons, each serving different purposes:

 1. **Subdivision:**
+   - **Purpose, Reworded**: Going from less vertexes to more vertexes
    - **Purpose:** Subdivision is used to increase the detail and smoothness of a mesh by adding more geometry.
 It's often used when you want to add detail to a model or when preparing a low-polygon model for high-resolution rendering.
    - **Process:** When you subdivide a mesh, Blender automatically adds more vertices, edges, and faces to the model.
 This can be done uniformly across the entire mesh or selectively on certain parts of the mesh.
 The Catmull-Clark subdivision surface modifier is a common way to apply smooth subdivision in Blender.
    - **Result:** The result is a higher-polygon model with more detail and smoother surfaces.
 However, it can also lead to a higher computational load, making the model more resource-intensive to work with.
+   - **CAVEAT**: Subdivision is NOT the same as subdivision surface

 2. **Retopology:**
+   - **Purpose, Reworded**: Going from more vertexes to less vertexes
    - **Purpose:** Retopology is the process of creating a new, more efficient topology for a 3D model.
 It's often used after sculpting or when you have a model with a messy or overly complex wireframe.
 The goal is to create a mesh with a clean, organized flow of polygons, which is easier to animate, texture, and manage.
    - **Process:** This involves manually creating a new mesh over the existing one.
 The new mesh typically has fewer polygons and is organized in a way that follows the natural lines and features of the model.
 Tools like snapping, shrinkwrap modifiers, and specialized retopology software are often used.
    - **Result:** The outcome is a mesh with a cleaner, more efficient topology.
 This new topology is usually better for animation and other operations, as it has fewer polygons and a more logical structure.
 It also makes UV mapping and texturing easier and more effective.